calliecameron/markdown-makefile/notes.md

 I'm a writer as well as a programmer, and I want to use the same tools (markdown, git) when writing as when coding.
-This project started off as a simple makefile wrapping pandoc, and has gradually grown into something much bigger.
+This project started off as a simple makefile wrapping pandoc, and gradually grew as my needs changed.
+The makefile version was messy, slow and hard to maintain, and, since I use bazel at work, rewriting in bazel was the obvious solution.